Paraguay's Pena says Taiwan ties make 'more sense' than China

 "We have no constraints on doing trade with China, we would love to do more trade with" China, he said.

-Beijing does not permit nations to also recognise Taipei, which only has formal ties with 13 countries.
+Beijing does not allow its diplomatic allies to also recognise Taipei, which only has formal ties with 13 countries.

 China has ramped up diplomatic, military, and economic pressure on Taiwan in recent years because Tsai does not accept that the island is a part of Chinese territory.